 - Baselines speed up deployments if you use recommended baselines for Windows 10 and Server 2016

-- Consider deploying settings to existing computers via staged pilot.
+- Consider deploying settings to existing computers via the staged pilot.

 How Microsoft Can Help Defend Against Rapid Cyberattacks and Ransomware